christinawiebe/Instacart-Python/README.md

 # Folders

-- Project Management: Contains the Project Brief
+- Project Management: Contains the Project Brief.
 - Data: Divided into two subfolders "Original Data", containing all the original data sets and "Prepared Data", containing all the data sets that have been changed in any way.
-- Scripts: Contains all the scripts used in this project
+- Scripts: Contains all the scripts used in this project.
-- Analysis: Conatins all the generated visualizations of this project
+- Analysis: Conatins all the generated visualizations of this project.
-- Sent to client: Contains an Excel file of the final report
+- Sent to client: Contains an Excel file of the final report.